ake700/Python/README.md

 # Python
-Python projects adapted from Udemy's Python Bootcamp course as written in Replit
+Python projects adapted from Udemy's Python Bootcamp course as written in Replit and other projects related to data science.